briansjkim/coding-challenges/README.md

 # Coding problems from both leetcode and CTCI
-  > Used for practice to improve on algorithms and data structures
+  > Used for practice to improve on algorithms